oracle/pgql-lang/pages/pgql-1.2-spec.md

 Above, we compare two string properties from different graphs.
 Besides properties, it is also possible to compare vertices and edges from different graphs.
 However, because PGQL 1.2 does not have concepts like graph views, base graphs, or sharing of vertices/edges between graphs, such comparisons will always yield `false`.

-## Subqueries inside PATH Clause
+## Subqueries inside PATH expression

-Users can add a sub-query in the `WHERE` clause of the `PATH` definition.
+Users can add a subquery in the `WHERE` clause of the `PATH` definition.
 One might be interested in asserting for specific properties for a vertex in the `PATH`.
 The following example defines a path ending in a vertex which is not the oldest in the graph:

 ```sql
   PATH p AS (a) -> (b) WHERE EXISTS ( SELECT * FROM g MATCH (x) WHERE x.age > b.age )